 It probably does lose some potential users because it’s so dedicated to being a vintage keyboard.
 But that’s what makes it special.
-It’s not about pleasing everyone; it’s about being perfect for the right user.
+It’s not about pleasing everyone, it’s about being perfect for the right user.
+I think Korg has done that very well.
+If you love vintage but want modern reliability, it’s the SV-2.

 The SV-2 has 72 onboard sounds that come from the EDS-X Synthesis sound engine.
 Sounds include lots of acoustic pianos, electric pianos, and other sounds like clavs, organs, synths, and strings.

-The SV-2 has a max polyphony of 128 notes and over ten times the sample data of previous models.
+The SV-2 has a max polyphony of 128 notes and over 10 times the sample data of previous models.

 Built-in speakers (SV-2S only)

-For more information, check out our picks for the best-feeling fully-weighted stage pianos on the market right now.
+For the best keyboard feel available, check out my picks for the best fully-weighted stage pianos on the market right now.

 SV-2 Editor software